 Pupils will explore the three areas of the computing curriculum:

-COMPUTER SCIENCE - design, write and debug programs that accomplish specific goals
+PROGRAMMING - design, write and debug programs that accomplish specific goals.

-HOW DOES DESIGN AND TECHNOLOGY LINK TO OUR SCHOOL VISION?
+HOW DOES COMPUTING LINK TO OUR SCHOOL VISION?

-Pupils develop and consolidate skills learnt in computing lessons – Let the rooms be full of contentment.
+Pupils develop and consolidate skills learnt in computing lessons.
+They learn to work collaboratively, build resilience and develop the skills which empower them to thrive in the 21st century digital world. – Let the rooms be full of contentment.

 Pupils have opportunities to support each other and act safely with courtesy and wisdom whilst online – Love of one another, love of mankind